mltomlins0n/QANotes/PegaNotes (CSA).md

 The urgency generally increases after a case passes each interval.

-Cases sometimes have an intial urgency.
+Cases sometimes have an initial urgency.
 This is set before the case has even started, and any urgency at the "Start" interval is added to the initial interval.
 E.g. A case with an initial urgency of 10 and a start urgency of 15 has a total urgency of 25 when the case starts.

 The "Goal" interval defines the amount of time in which the case or step should be completed.
 ___